-->

-Presently is the time of Test Automation as most of the testing projects are striving to translate their manual test cases to automated ones to enhance productivity and coverage.
-One of the crucial steps to begin Automation Testing is, choosing the right test cases and defining the Return On Investment (ROI).
-In this blog, we will try to cite a few essential points to help you select the perfect candidate for automation and conclude various other factors that will produce better test results and advantages.
+Presently is the time of test case automation, as most of the testing projects are striving to translate their manual test cases to automated ones to enhance productivity and coverage.
+One of the crucial steps to begin Automation Testing is, choosing the right test case automation and defining the return on investment (ROI).

 Automation does not overshadow or replace Manual Testing but it complements it.
 Like Manual, Automation requires a technique with proper planning, monitoring, and control.
 Automation, when executed correctly, can become an asset to the team, project, and eventually to the institution.